Business RadioX ®

 BRX-Banner

 Stone Payton: And we are back with Business RadioX Pro Tips.
-Stone Payton, Lee Kantor here with you.
-Lee, today’s topic, lead magnets.
+Lee Kantor and Stone Payton here with you.
+Lee, let’s talk a little bit about trade show strategy.

 BRXmic99